anhr/commonNodeJS/myPoints/myPoints.md

 Attention please: I have changed first point from <b>THREE.Vector3</b> to <b>THREE.Vector4</b>.
 <b>w</b> coordinate of the first point is index of the color of the [color palette](https://github.com/anhr/commonNodeJS/tree/master/colorpicker).
 Currently I use default [ColorPicker.paletteIndexes.BGRW](https://raw.githack.com/anhr/commonNodeJS/master/colorpicker/Example/index.html#BGRW) (blue, green, red, white) palette.
+33 value of <b>w</b> coordinate of the first point is index of the green color for default color palette.
 You can select another palette.
 Please import <b>ColorPicker</b> into your web page for it.
 ```
 import ColorPicker from 'https://raw.githack.com/anhr/commonNodeJS/master/colorpicker/colorpicker.js';